 In the pros/cons lists below, we pit dirt bikes vs ATVs for a quick glimpse of when you would select one over the other.
 First, let’s talk about dirt bikes and give you the pros and cons.

 Why Choose Dirt Bike?

-Here is the list of the dirt bike pros and cons.
+Here is the list of dirt bike pros and cons.

 Why Choose ATV?

-Here is the list of the ATV’s pros and cons.
+Here is the list of ATVs’ pros and cons.

-Dirt bikes can ride single track trails, and ATVs cannot.
+Dirt bikes can ride single-track trails, and ATVs cannot.
 In most cases, you can ride a dirt bike on all the ATV trails.
-ATVs cannot ride the same trails that a dirt bike can.
+ATVs cannot ride the same trail that a dirt bike can.

-do you knoew how to ride a dirt bike as a beginner?
+Do you know how to ride a dirt bike as a beginner?